 Many vitamins and supplements can help renew your skin, and stimulate hair and nail growth if the supplements contain the following:

-· Biotin.
-Biotin (also known as B7) strengthens hair and increases its density.
-Other ways to fit biotin into your diet include eating eggs and bananas or drinking milk.
+> Biotin, also known as B7, strengthens hair and increases its density.
+You can increase the amount of biotin into your diet by eating eggs and bananas or drinking milk.

-· Fish Oil.
-Fish oil makes hair and nails shiny, and works well as an antiaging supplement.
+> Fish Oil makes hair and nails shiny, and works well as an antiaging supplement.
 If your skin is damaged from too much sun exposure, the omega-3 fatty acids from fish oil may help.

-· Vitamin B. This vitamin is known to lower the risk of non-melanoma skin cancer and precancerous growths.
+> Vitamin B is known to lower the risk of non-melanoma skin cancer and precancerous growths.